Earth Day 2018: Plastics Pollution and our Oceans - What we can do

-NEW YORK --From bottles and straws to cigarette butts, fishing nets, and the bags we carry: Marine researchers estimate that well over a billion tons of plastic garbage are making their way into our oceans every year.
+NEW YORK --From bottles and straws to cigarette butts, fishing nets, and the bags we carry: Marine researchers estimate that millions of tons of plastic garbage are making their way into our oceans every year.
 What can be done to stem the torrent of debris?
 It turns out, a lot can be done - and experts say it starts with prevention.
 The Earth Day Network, a group of organizations joined for environmental action, have chosen "End Plastics Pollution" as the theme for World Earth Day 2018.

 The U.S. National Oceanic and Atmospheric Administration is on the forefront of analyzing and combating threats to our waters and coastal ecosystems.
 The information here is sourced from the NOAA website on ocean pollution.